-This difference means that it is difficult to detect smaller superflares on rapidly-rotating stars and corresponds to the apparent negative correlation between the rotation period and the lower limit of the flare energy seen in Figure 3.
-This difference also can be explained by that rapidly-rotating stars tend to have a larger amplitude of the brightness variations (e.g., Figure 6) and the threshold values for the flare detection can be larger.
-In addition to Figure 7 using the filtered lightcurve data, we also calculated $DC{\rm filter}$ values for the original lightcurve data without the high-pass filter process (cf. Figure 1 (a)&(b)), $DC{\rm original}$. ΔDC is then defined as the difference between the detection completeness from the high-pass filtered data ($DC{\rm filter}$) and without high-pass filter ($DC{\rm original}$).
-As shown in Figure 8, the high-pass filter has caused the detection completeness to be improved with a few percent especially for the rapidly-rotating stars (P < 5 days), though large effects of the brightness variations remain as already seen in Figure 7.
+tend to have a larger amplitude of the brightness variations (e.g., Figure 6) and the threshold values for the flare detection can be larger.
+In addition to Figure 7, using the filtered light-curve data, we also calculated $DC{\rm filter}$ values for the original light-curve data without the high-pass filter process (see Figures 1(a) and (b)), $DC{\rm original}$.
+Then ΔDC is defined as the difference between the detection completeness from the high-pass filtered data ($DC{\rm filter}$) and without a high-pass filter ($DC{\rm original}$).
+As shown in Figure 8, the high-pass filter has caused the detection completeness to be improved by a few percent, especially for the rapidly rotating stars (P < 5 days), though large effects of the brightness variations remain, as already seen in Figure 7.

-We take into account these dependences of the detection completeness (or "missing rate of flares") on the rotation period and the flare amplitude when we discuss the relationship between the rotation period and superflare frequency in the following Section 3.7.
+We take into account these dependences of the detection completeness (or "missing rate of flares") on the rotation period and flare amplitude when we discuss the relationship between the rotation period and superflare frequency in Section 3.7.